 Biological Analysis and Cut Test

+Domori assesses the compliance of the cacao beans with its rigid quality standards: samples of cacao undergo stringent biological analyses and the traditional cut test.
 The cut test reveals the fermentation level of raw cacao beans.
 It consists of cutting a sample of cacao beans to evaluate the internal color.
 Domori accepts only those lots of which 70% of the sample tested reaches the standard quality (well-fermented beans with no visual defects).
 Processing poorly fermented beans may result in defective chocolate aromatic profiles and inconsistencies in final products.
 Domori inspects the cacao beans also through a deep biological analysis, assessing their compliance with all the standards and the limits provided by the law.
 During this phase, the technicians check all the values related to moisture such as, the absence of cadmium, lead, ochratoxins and other fungi or bacteria.

 Roasting at low temperatures

 The roasting process is a fundamental step in defining the final aromatic profile of the chocolate.
 It is performed at low temperatures in order to obtain the extraordinary aromatic notes of fine cacao without losing their organoleptic features.
-Traditionally, most producers in the chocolate industry process cacao by roasting the cocoa beans at high temperatures of around 150°C. Domori roasts its cacao beans at a lower temperature, between 100°C and 120°C, in order to preserve the extremely fine aromatic notes of its cacao.
+Traditionally, most industrial producers in the chocolate industry process cacao by roasting the cocoa beans at high temperatures of around 150°C. Domori roasts its cacao beans at a lower temperature, between 100°C and 120°C, in order to preserve the extremely fine aromatic notes of its cacao.